go-goe/goe/README.md

 	}
 ```

+You can use query.Get for remove the pointer stack, so if was needed a **time.Time for query the field, you can use query.Get to get *time.Time.
+In cases of *string and wanted string it's returned a empty string if the pointer is nil (database returns null).

 For specific field is used a new struct, each new field guards the reference for the database attribute.

 [Back to Contents](#content)